-Join Aaron F. Ross for an in-depth discussion in this video Creating passive colliders, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Creating passive colliders, part of Learning Maya nCloth 2012.

 Now our scene is set up, and ready to animate.
 I just want to be able to see it a little bit better.
 It's a good idea to see the wireframes.
 In my panel toolbar here, I'm going to enable Wireframe on shaded.
 I'm going to hide that toolbar now; the shortcut for that is Control+Shift+M. Just get that out of the way, because we don't need that now.
 So, I've got a tabletop, and I've got a tablecloth.
 And so that the tablecloth will collide with the tabletop, I'll need to make the tabletop a so-called passive collider.